connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 ## `Spatie\EmailCampaigns\Events\CampaignStatisticsCalculated`

-After a campaign has been sent, statistics will frequently [be calculated](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/viewing-statistics-of-a-sent-campaign/).
+After a campaign has been sent, statistics will [be calculated according to a schedule](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/viewing-statistics-of-a-sent-campaign/).

 Each time the statistics are calculated this event will be fired.
 It has one public property `$campaign`, which is an instance of the `Spatie\EmailCampaigns\Models\Campaign` model.